Deep Acne Scars

 Small, shallow lesions are able to heal quickly and smoothly, but deep breaks in the pore walls cause infected material to spill out into surrounding areas which creates a deeper wound.
 When the skin tries to heal a deep, inflamed wound, the new collagen is rushed and the repair is not as smooth as normal skin and classified as an acne scar.

 Deep acne scars are the result of deep, inflamed blemishes healing.
 The deeper the inflamed acne blemish, the collagen production during the healing process will produce a deep acne scar as a result.
+There are ways to improve and heal acne scars, but it is always easier and better to try preventing the acne and scarring from happening in the first place.

 Types of Deep Acne Scarring